jss367/blog/_posts/2018-10-10-Software-I-Use.md

 * It is excellent though and I recommend it

 [RStudio](https://rstudio.com/)
-* The clear winner in my opinion for R IDE, although I don't use R much anymore
+* The clear winner in my opinion for R IDE, although I don't use R much anymore so this could no longer be true

 ## Version Control
 [Git](https://git-scm.com/)